KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/9.jpg)
 ![](recap-of-pygotham-2019-images/10.jpg)

+The Statue of Liberty Museum, pieces of the statue at scale, and a replica of The New Colossus plaque; photo credit: Katherine Michel

 I then re-boarded the ferry to travel to Ellis Island, to the [National Museum of Immigration](https://www.nps.gov/elis/index.htm), where immigrants were once welcomed.

 ![](recap-of-pygotham-2019-images/11.jpg)

+The National Museum of Immigration; photo credit: Katherine Michel

 In the Baggage Room, I joined a tour that was in process.

 ![](recap-of-pygotham-2019-images/12.jpg)
 ![](recap-of-pygotham-2019-images/13.jpg)

+A description of the Baggage Room and a view of the Baggage Room from the stairs leading up to the Registration Room; photo credit: Katherine Michel

 Ranger Jenn gave us an impassioned depiction of what the atmosphere would have been like for new arrivals in the Baggage Room.